Hyperactivity is a state of being unusually or abnormally active.

 - being easily distracted

 Hyperactivity is treatable.
-For the best results, early treatment is usually required.
+For the best results, early detection

 What Causes Hyperactivity?

 Hyperactivity can be caused by mental and physical disorders.
 The